Salary is commensurate with experience and education

-Bachelor's degree in social sciences, sciences, mathematics/statistics, engineering, computer science or related field plus two years' related experience, or equivalent combination of education and experience.
+Bachelor's degree in computer science, mathematics, engineering, or related field plus three years' related experience, or equivalent combination of education and experience.

-Demonstrated success in developing code in R, Python, Stata, SQL, or other coding language.
+Demonstrated expertise in developing code in Python, C++, Java, R, SQL, or other coding language.

 Strong sense of focus and attention to detail.